Nonogram: Complexity of Inference and Phase Transition Behavior: Inference is co-NP-complete

 \section{Inference is co-NP-complete}

 The INFERENCE problem for Nonogram is defined as follows:

-\paragraph{INSTANCE:} A consistent Nonogram board $N = (R,C,m,n)$ and mapping of cells to filled/empty/indeterminate $f$, where $R$ is the row descriptions and $C$ the column descriptions -- each a sequence of integer sequences -- and $m$ and $n$ the dimensions of the board. \paragraph{QUESTION:} Does there exist a cell such that for all solutions to $N$, that cell is assigned to the same value of filled or empty (and is not already assigned to that value)?\\
+\paragraph{INSTANCE:} A consistent Nonogram board $N = (R,C,m,n)$ and mapping of cells to values $f$, where $R$ is the row descriptions and $C$ the column descriptions -- each a sequence of integer sequences -- and $m$ and $n$ the dimensions of the board. \paragraph{QUESTION:} Does there exist a cell $c$ such that for all solutions $f$ to $N$, that $f(c) = v$, i.e., is $c$ mapped to the same value in every solution?\\

-For a cell to have its value inferred, it must get assigned to filled or empty.
-Further, the cell must take on this value for every possible solution.
-Otherwise, assignments to different cells may pertain to different solutions, leading to the value of one of those cells needing to be reassigned.
 Here we show that the INFERENCE problem for Nonogram is co-NP-complete.
 To this end, it is first shown that negative instances for INFERENCE can be verified in polynomial time.
 Next, the INFERENCE problem is proved co-NP-hard by a reduction from Boolean unsatisfiability.

-\begin{theorem} INFERENCE is co-NP complete. \end{theorem} \begin{proof} We first show INFERENCE $\in$ co-NP.
+\begin{theorem} INFERENCE is co-NP complete. \end{theorem} \begin{proof} We first show INFERENCE is a member of co-NP.
 For an $m \times n$ Nonogram board $N$, a certificate for a negative instance to the INFERENCE problem is the following: for each cell $c_{ij}$ two consistent fillings of $N$ are presented such that one has $c_{ij}$ filled and the other $c_{ij}$ empty.
 Thus, no cell can have its value inferred.
 A filled board can be checked for consistency by simply verifying that each description is satisfied.
 There are $2mn$ boards to check and $m + n$ descriptions for each board, thus the certificate can be verified in time polynomial in the size of the Nonogram board.

 Now, we show it co-NP-hard.
 We prove INFERENCE co-NP-hard through a reduction from Boolean unsatisfiability.
 First, modify the input formula $\phi$ to be $\psi = \phi \land x^*$, where $x^*$ is a variable that does not occur in $\phi$.
 Note that if $\phi$ is satisfiable, so is $\psi$ (take $x^*$ to be true).
 Further, if $\phi$ is unsatisfiable, then $\psi$ is unsatisfiable.
 We can then construct Boolean circut $C_{\psi}$ that is unsatisfiable if and only if $\psi$ is unsatisfiable.
 Below are Nonogram gadgets for circuit components of AND, OR, NOT, input/output, wires, joints, and splitters, and crossovers (Figure \ref{fig:Gadgets}).
 More details for the gadgets, including their solutions, can be found in \cite{MYthesis}.
 All gadgets have the following properties: \begin{enumerate} \item There is at least one pair of input cells corresponding to an input variable (with the exception of input/output terminals). \item The input cells align with the output cells of the preceding gadget, and output cells align with the input cells of the gadget that follows. \item The positive input cell ($v$) is filled if and only if the negative output cell ($\Bar{v}'$) of the preceding gadget is filled. \item It is impossible to derive the contents of any gadget without information from other gadgets (with the exception of input terminals). \item All gadgets are consistent, meaning they have a solution. \item Each gadget has eleven rows and eleven columns. \end{enumerate}